Falling Leaf Rally Information

 There is no pre - registration for the rally.

 Sign in and pay up when you arrive.

 The Falling Leaf Rally is hosted by the Gateway Riders Motorcycle Club, St. Louis, Missouri.
 We are charter club #22 in the Motorcycle Owners of America (MOA) organization.
 The Gateway Riders have sponsored the Falling Leaf Rally since 1976.
-We traditionally hold the rally the second full weekend in October, the weekend after the Return to Shiloh Rally in Tennessee.
+We traditionally hold the rally the second full weekend in October, the weekend after the RAMS Rally in Tennessee.